-It’s been a while since Mrs. C8j and I purchased the Big Cajun Estate (actually about 13 years ago now), but I noticed that many folks are talking about what to look for in a house when you are out buying a house, so I’d like to pass on a few of the things that I (or friends of mine) learned while looking for the “house of their dreams“, or maybe just the “house of their reality“.
+It’s been a while since we bought our current house (actually about 20 years ago now), but I noticed that many folks are talking about what to look for in a house when you are out buying a house.
+I’d like to pass on a few of the things that I (or friends of mine) learned while looking for the “house of their dreams“, or maybe just the “house of their reality“.
+Please don’t end up House Poor either.

 Being On the Level is Important